Future potential therapies for People with MS

 placeholder

-A real-world study in Italy looked at 97 patients with relapsing-remitting MS treated with HSCT who were matched with 314 patients treated with alemtuzumab and compared with propensity score overlap weighting.2 After a median follow-up of 62 months in the HSCT group and 30 months in the alemtuzumab group, HSCT outperformed drug therapy on all efficacy measures.
+A real-world study in Italy looked at 97 patients with relapsing-remitting MS (RRMS) treated with HSCT who were matched with 314 patients treated with alemtuzumab and compared with propensity score overlap weighting.2 After a median follow-up of 62 months in the HSCT group and 30 months in the alemtuzumab group, HSCT outperformed drug therapy on all efficacy measures.
 When translated into hazard ratios (HR), HSCT relative to alemtuzumab was associated with a 50% reduction in the probability of disability progression (HR, 0.50; p=0.025), a 66% reduction in probability of relapse (HR, 0.34; p<0.001), and a 62% reduction in the probability of MRI activity (HR, 0.38; p<0.001).
 At 5 years, 58.3% the HSCT group versus 22.3% of the alemtuzumab group maintained NEDA-3, representing >50% reduction (HR, 0.48; p<0.001).
 There were two treatment-related deaths; both occurred within 30 days of HSCT and, similarly to the UK study, were confined to the early experience with HSCT.

 Both studies concluded that ongoing randomised controlled trials are needed to confirm these results and to define predictors of response to HSCT.